 Young scientist Victor Frankenstein longs to create a sapient creature using unorthodox methods.
 When his monster breaks free, the Creation terrorizes the village leaving several dead in its path.
 A lot of people dismiss or avoid this novel entirely because of they either 1) were forced to read it in high school/college and hate being forced to read or 2) think they already know the story because of pop culture.
 But Shelley's original creature is nothing like the groaning, fumbling monster we know from old movies.
 It challenges our ideas of what constitutes a living being, especially in the realm of scientific experiments.

 This often rivals Huxley's Brave New World as one of the most potent views of the future.
 Henry Case was once a talented computer hacker in Chiba City, Japan.
 But with the mob after him and his girlfriend stealing his black-market goods, Case's day went from bad to worse.
 A mysterious job offer appears to get Case back to his hacking days.
 All he has to do is steal a few government documents.

 The Martian by Andy Weir (99,430 words)

 This 2011 novel follows American astronaut Mark Watney after he becomes stranded alone on Mars in 2035.
-Watney improvises in order to survive and the novel displays his ingenuity, resilience and innovation.
+Watney improvises in order to survive and the novel displays his ingenuity, resilience, and innovation.
 The film adaptation, directed by Ridley Scott, stars Matt Damon.

 Ender's Game by Orson Scott Card (100,609 words)

 Ender Wiggin was born to be a genius.
-He was also selected by international military leaders to save the world against "the buggers," in insect-like alien species out to destroy the world.
+He was also selected by international military leaders to save the world against "the buggers," an insect-like alien species out to destroy the world.
 This novel taps into space travel and comes equipped with some incredible gadgets and tactical strategies.